HEROIC STORY, SUPERB ARCHITECTURE

 Monday – Friday, 9 a.m. – 5 p.m.

 Saturday – Sunday, 9:30 a.m. – 5 p.m.

 Guided tours start at the top of the hour at regular intervals between 9 a.m. and 5 p.m. (the last tour starts at 4 p.m.).
-Please note that tours sometimes fill up.
-Please consider calling before your visit.
+The site is close on some major Holidays.

 Purchase tour tickets at the Lanier-Madison Visitor Center west of the mansion at 601 West 1st Street.

 Indiana State Museum members get FREE admission and a 10 percent discount in the gift shop!